NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Harvest Compendium Equipment/H/hydra-teeth.md

 usage: "Other"
 license: "ORC"
 identify: ""
 description: "This tooth is clean and sharp.
-The tooth can be crafted into a piece of [[Harvest Compendium Equipment/Monster Precision Ammunition|Monster Precision Ammunition]]."
+The tooth can be crafted into a piece of [[monster-precision-ammunition|Monster Precision Ammunition]]."
 activate: ""
 craft:
 destruction: